freedomtowin/itunes-connect-apps/README.md

 # CocoLinks-CocoSpace-CocoReader

 ###About CocoLinks
 CocoLinks enables the user to save a set of links into the application that can be easily opened later.
-The app ease of use comes from its ability to open a set of links without having to open a browser and navigate through a bookmark manager.
+The app's ease of use comes from its ability to open a set of links without having to open a browser and navigate through a bookmark manager.
 There is also increased privacy due to the self contained nature of the app.

 By using this App, the user can free up non-essential webpages, switch tasks, or work on multiple workflows while keeping the number of windows and tabs to a minimum.